-There are airports in all of Indonesia's major cities, which are served by frequently scheduled flights of state-owned airline company Garuda, and several other commercial airlines.
-Tokyo, Taipei, Seoul, Beijing, Shanghai, Guangzhou, Hong Kong, Manila, Ho Chi Minh City, Singapore, Kuala Lumpur, Bangkok, Dubai, Sydney and Perth all have daily flights to Jakarta, Surabaya and Denpasar (Bali).
-With code sharing, Garuda flies to 73 international destinations worldwide.
+There are airports in all of Indonesia's major cities, which are served by frequently scheduled flights of state-owned airline companies Garuda, Citilink and Pelita Air, and several other commercial airlines including Lion Air, Batik Air, Super Air Jet and Air Asia.
+Seoul, Tokyo, Taipei, Beijing, Shanghai, Guangzhou, Shenzhen, Hong Kong, Manila, Bangkok, Ho Chi Minh City, Kuala Lumpur, Singapore, Sydney and Dubai all have daily flights to Jakarta and Denpasar (Bali) and some of them to Surabaya.
+With code sharing, Garuda flies to about 60 international destinations worldwide.